kean/Nuke/README.md

 |[**Gifu**](https://github.com/kean/Nuke-Gifu-Plugin)|Use [Gifu](https://github.com/kaishin/Gifu) to load and display animated GIFs|
 |[**FLAnimatedImage**](https://github.com/kean/Nuke-AnimatedImage-Plugin)|Use [FLAnimatedImage](https://github.com/Flipboard/FLAnimatedImage) to load and display [animated GIFs]((https://www.youtube.com/watch?v=fEJqQMJrET4))|

+<a name="h_contribute"></a>
+# Contribution

+[Nuke's roadmap](https://trello.com/b/Us4rHryT/nuke) is managed in Trello and is publically available.
+The roadmap is flexible.
+Feel free to leave your feedback.

+If you'd like to contribute, please feel free to create a PR.

 <a name="h_requirements"></a>
 # Requirements